 Don’t think that just because the allegations in the complaint may be untrue, that you can just ignore it.
 Failing to follow the rules and meet the deadlines could result in you losing the lawsuit without ever having the chance to argue your case in court.

-At The Doyle Law Offices, P.A. we have been helping people defend against lawsuits for 20 years.
-Hopefully, you will never get sued, but if you do, call The Doyle Law Offices, P.A. at (919) 228-4487 — we can help.
+At The Doyle Law Offices, P.A. we have been helping people defend against lawsuits for over 25 years.
+Hopefully, you will never get sued, but if you do, call our law firm at (919) 228-4487 or fill out the form below.